Golden Globe Award for Best Documentary Film

-The Golden Globe Award for Best Documentary Film is a Golden Globe Award that was introduced for the 11th Golden Globe Awards, followed by the 30th Golden Globe Awards before discontinuation after the 34th Golden Globe Awards.
+The Golden Globe Award for Best Documentary Film was a Golden Globe Award that was introduced for the 11th Golden Globe Awards, followed by the 30th Golden Globe Awards before discontinuation after the 34th Golden Globe Awards.
 The award was first given to A Queen is Crowned (1953), which details the Coronation of Queen Elizabeth II.
 It was last given to Altars of the World (1976).